 Whether there’s a nurse you see regularly due to a chronic illness, or who’s been by a loved one’s side due to the coronavirus.
 Or maybe you had an amazing nurse who aided in the delivery of your child or they simply helped you reschedule a wellness check-in, it’s understandable that you want to find a way to thank them.

-Thank a nurse for their kindness, strength and knowledge and for being the most welcome refuge during some of the scariest times with these thank you gift ideas.
+Thank a nurse for their kindness, strength, and knowledge with these thank you gift ideas.

 1. Portable Cell Phone Sanitizer

 Thank you gifts for nurses that keep them safer are beloved.
 They are exposed to various germs constantly and cell phones are ten times dirtier than toilet seats already.

 One of the best ideas for thank you gifts for nurses is practical and safe.
 This casetify phone case sanitizes and cleans simultaneously, removing 99.9% of bacteria in only six minutes.
 Also an aromatherapy diffuser, this is a sleek and compact nurse gift they can take everywhere.

 The best gifts for nurses protect their coffee from turning cold, and no longer will they walk back to cups of iced coffee when working a long shift.

 A legend among nursing school students and professionals alike, this YETI is the tool of choice for staying caffeinated and hydrated – both of which are absolute musts.
 Ultra-durable, the color and coat never fade and it can take beatings without showing any wear or tear.

 When looking at thank you basket ideas for nurses, look for a gift box filled with an assortment protein-packed snacks and goodies for energy, it is still sweet and savory.
 It includes popcorn, fruit chews, nuts and veggie chips.